plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_52.rst

 For Developers
 ~~~~~~~~~~~~~~

-All custom code and add-ons needs to support Python 3.
+All custom code and add-ons need to support Python 3.
 Existing databases need to be upgraded as well.

 The migration to Python 3 follows these steps:

 #.
-Upgrade addons and code to Plone 5.2 while running Python 2.7.
+Upgrade add-ons and code to Plone 5.2 while running Python 2.7.
 #.
 Upgrade the Database to Plone 5.2 while running Python 2.7.
 To run that upgrade follow the links on top of the controlpanel or the ZMI to the form `/@@plone-upgrade`
 #.
 Drop any remaining Archetypes-dependencies.
 Migrate these to Dexterity instead.
 #.
-Port addons and custom code to Python 3 without the existing database.
+Port add-ons and custom code to Python 3 without the existing database.
 #.
 Migrate the database using ``zodbupdate``.
 If you are working on a new project (i.e. without a existing database) you can skip the last step.

 See :doc:`/manage/version-specific-migration/upgrade_to_python3` for details about porting code and database to Python 3.